Olivia Spencer: Storylines

 Despite their attempts to deny the romantic attraction between them, Olivia and Natalia are each beginning their own personal journey toward realizing the romantic feelings that exists between them.
 Olivia has told several people in town that she feels more than friendship for Natalia.
-As part of her personal journey, Natalia prayed to the Virgin Mary to help her stop having "all these feelings.
+As part of her personal journey, Natalia prayed to the Virgin Mary to help her stop having "all these feelings".
 Natalia decides to accept Frank Cooper Jr. marriage proposal which forces Olivia to help plan a wedding she doesn't want to happen.
 Olivia declares her love for Natalia at Gus' grave site on the day of Natalia's wedding.
 Natalia runs out of the church during the ceremony.
 When Olivia finds her Natalia confesses her love for Olivia.
 After some hesitation they decide to move to the next step by taking a trip together, but Emma crashes the party.

 Natalia found out she was pregnant in July, and she decided to go on a retreat.
 But she doesn't tell Olivia this.
 Olivia is left heartbroken and she feels unloved; she and Joshua Lewis (Robert Newman) were close to having sex three times while Natalia was away.
 When Natalia returned, she said she could no longer trust her and went into Josh's room and demanded sex so she could forget that she was in love with Natalia.

 Olivia kept trying to deny that she still had feelings for Natalia because she could no longer trust her, but Natalia was determined to gain back her trust.
 Rafe puts all the blame of his mothers hurt on Olivia, but Natalia doesn't want any part in that; she wants her and Olivia to raise her and Frank Cooper's (Frank Dicopoulos) baby together.
 Olivia turns her down.

-Finally, Olivia realized she loved Natalia too much to be mad at her, so she decided to give into her and Emma and her move back into the farmhouse while Rafe is enrolled in the army.
+Finally, Olivia realized she loved Natalia too much to be mad at her, so she decided to give into her and Emma to move back into the farmhouse while Rafe is enrolled in the army.